annatel/antl_phonenumber/README.md

 <!-- MDOC !-->
 AntlPhonenumber is a third-party port of the [google libphonenumber library](https://github.com/google/libphonenumber).
-The library is based on its cpp part and implements NIF functions.
+The library is based on google libphonenumber cpp implementation (major version 8) and implements NIF functions.

 ## Installation